Voluntary and Involuntary TransfersInformation on the voluntary and involuntary transfer of pupils to continuation classes, programs, and schools.

 This CDE Program Advisory was advisory in nature.
 Therefore, it was not binding on LEAs.

 The CDE still believes that continuation education is most appropriate for pupils between the ages of sixteen and eighteen years.
-However, whether LEAs should involuntarily transfer or allow pupils to voluntarily transfer to a continuation education program prior to the age of sixteen is a decision incumbent upon the LEA to make in accordance with all applicable laws and regulations, pursuant to EC sections 48430, 48432, 48432.3, and 48432.5.
+However, whether LEAs should involuntarily transfer or allow pupils to voluntarily transfer to a continuation education program prior to the age of sixteen is a decision incumbent upon the LEA to make in accordance with all applicable laws and regulations, pursuant to EC sections 48430, 48432, 48432.3 (enacted in 2013 per Assembly Bill 570, regarding voluntary enrollment in a continuation school), and 48432.5.